lightoj-dev/problem-tutorials/1235/en.md

 meet in the middle technique to solve it.
 ***
 ## **Solution Idea**
-&nbsp;If set-1  `S1={a,b}` and set-2  `S2={c,d,e}`;<br/>
+&nbsp;If set_1  `S1={a,b}` and set_2  `S2={c,d,e}`;<br/>
-then all combination using set-1 and set-2 is- </br>
+then all combination using set_1 and set_2 is- </br>
 &nbsp; &nbsp; &nbsp; &nbsp;  &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;  &nbsp; &nbsp;           `{ a, b } X { c, d, e }  = { ac, ad, ac, bc, bd, be }`<br/>
 Using this property , we can divide the n coins in two half.
 And have to consider each coin two times(reason is described below) .
-So size of each combination set will be `2^18` if we use bit manipulation technique(we are mainly saving combination sum) .
-Then we can iterate through set_1, which will take `O(n)` time and check if any element in set_2 is there , that `set_1[i]+set_2[j] == K` , and to do this we can do binary search or can save the value of set_2 in a map , and it will take (log n) time.So, the complexity after making combination is `O(nlogn)`.
+So size of each combination set will be `2^18` if we use bit manipulation technique(we are mainly saving combination sum).
+Then we can iterate through set_1, which will take `O(m)`(let size of each combination set as 'm') time and check if any element in set_2 is there , that `set_1[i]+set_2[j] == K` , and to do this we can do binary search or can save the value of set_2 in a map , and it will take (log m) time.So, the complexity after making combination is `O(mlogm)`.
 But this solution will get TLE.<br/>
 For improving our solution, let's see what is happening -<br/>
 &nbsp; &nbsp; &nbsp; &nbsp; Lets we have two coins `a`,`b`.<br/>
 In the question, it is said that in the solution we can use the same coin at most 2 times.
-So a solution might consist of zero or one or two number of the coin `a`, but can’t be anything else.
+So a solution might consist of zero or one or two number of the coin `a`.
 Let’s see how binary counting is used to generate all combinations.<br/>
 Consider this list `b b a a`  to generate the combinations using bit manipulation.<br/>
 Here, List size = 4<br/>
 So to get all combinations, we have to count from `1` to `2^4 - 1`(not considering empty set) in binary form and generate different combinations by considering the bit of the binary numbers.<br/>